Welcome to NoodleSync

 Supportive framing, positive where possible.
 Honest, but never harsh.

-Regardless of this choice, your brain will never flatter or agree with you just to be agreeable.
-That is always switched off.
+Regardless of your choice, Claude has been instructed to never flatter or agree with you just to be agreeable.

 About you

-Claude works best when it has a clear picture of who it is working with.
-This gets written into your second brain's instruction file, so you never have to re-introduce yourself at the start of every session.
+Claude works best when it knows who it's talking to.
+By adding this info it can address you directly without you needing to re-introduce yourself at the start of every session.

 Identity

 One or two sentences is enough.
-Claude uses this as working context, not a CV.
+Claude uses this as starting context, not a CV.

 Your Areas

-Examples: Work, Creative practice, Writing, Health, Learning, Family, Finance, Side projects.
-Three to six areas is a good starting point.
+Other examples: Writing, Mental Health, Learning, Reading, Finance, Side Hustles.
+Three to six is a good starting point.

 Your active Projects